The Weekly Benedict: 3 June, 2012

 Devotional Information:

-Tomorrow the season of Lent ends and the season of Triduum begins.
+Tomorrow is the Solemnity of the Most Holy Trinity.
 According to the Holy See’s Directory on Popular Piety:

-Today is the Tuesday of Holy Week.
-The liturgical color is violet.
+Today is Friday of the 8th week of Ordinary Time.
+The liturgical color is red.

 Saints & Celebrations: